The Elder Scrolls Online Companion Guide

 Racial Passive Bastian Hallix

-The companion calls the earth to their defense granting a damage shield for them and their nearby allies that absorbs 2475 damage for 6 seconds.
-While the damage shield holds, the healing received is increased by 15%.
+The companion calls the earth to their defense granting a damage shield for them and their nearby allies that absorbs damage for seconds.
+While the damage shield holds, the healing received is increased by a %.

 Building Rapport With Bastian Hallix